iliapopov17/BI-Workshop-Projects/Project_01/README.md

 When both files were trimmed with a quality index of 20, the number of reads decreased to 446,259.
 When trimming with a quality score of 30, the number of reads decreased to 360,209.
 When the reads were aligned using samtools flagstat, all reads (892,776) were aligned.
 99.87% of the reads were mapped to the reference.

-_Table 1.
-Number of reads on the start, after trimming, aligned and mapped. *30 quality score trimming was used just as test.
-In the workflow 20 quality score trimming was used._

 |       |Start|Trimming - 20|Trimming -30|Aligned|Mapped|
 |-------|-----|-------------|------------|-------|------|
 |Forward|455,876|446,259|360,209|892,776|891,649(99.87%)|
 |Reverse|455,876|446,259|360,209|

+_Table 1.
+Number of reads on the start, after trimming, aligned and mapped. *30 quality score trimming was used just as test.
+In the workflow 20 quality score trimming was used._

 ### Variant calling
 VarScan detects the same results at 50% and 70% non-reference bases in the position required to recognise it as a mutation in the sample.
 70% were used.

 ### Annotation
-_Table 2.
-Annotated SNPs with their description._

 |Position|Type of mutation|Reference|Alternative|Protein|Gene product|NCBI Reference|
 |--------|----------------|---------|-----------|-------|------------|--------------|